-- 1. For DNA samples (collected in SOP C), change out ethanol between 24 and 72 hours in the domain lab prior to shipping. - 2.
-Wearing safety glasses and nitrile gloves, open field-preserved sample under fume hood. - 3.
+- 1. For DNA samples (collected in SOP C), change out ethanol within 24 hours in the domain lab prior to shipping.
+This helps to ensure that DNA is preserved quickly and will be in good condition for analysis. - 2.
+Decontaminate the filter apparatus, nylon mesh, and any equipment that comes in contact with the DNA sample during processing, or keep a separate, decontaminated filter apparatus for DNA. - 3.
+Wearing safety glasses and nitrile gloves, open field-preserved sample under fume hood. - 4.
 Allow zooplankton to settle in the sample container, and decant or pipet ethanol off the top of the sample. - a.
 There are several ways change ETOH in zooplankton samples.
 Be sure that the following requirements are met regardless of which method is used: - i.
 Sample material (zooplankton) is not lost from the sample bottle.
 Only liquid is removed and replaced. - ii.
 Any equipment or consumables that come in contact with the sample material have been decontaminated with 10% bleach prior to the sampling day, and are rinsed with 10% bleach followed by DI between samples. - b.
 Method 1: Allow samples to settle >4 hours.
 Decant or pipette liquid off the top of the sample over a 63 $\mu$ m sieve in case the sample spills.
-Return any spilled sample to the bottle, and replace liquid with ETOH. - c.
+Return any spilled sample to the bottle, and replace liquid with ETOH.

+1 Title: AOS Protocol and Procedure: ZO OO - Zooplankton Sampling in Lakes Date: 10/22/2019 c.
 Method 2: Use the TOS beetle filter cup with 63 $\mu$ m (zooplankton) mesh (RD[13]).
 Rinse material on mesh into sample bottle with ETOH, but do not include in sample.
 The TOS beetle filter cup should screw directly onto zooplankton collection bottles.